2013 Houston Texans season: Week 9: vs. Indianapolis Colts

-Houston got off to a 21-3 lead, but Indy outscored them 24-3 to win 27-24.
-Houston dropped to 2-6.
-At halftime, head coach Gary Kubiak collapsed on the field on his way to the locker room with a Transient Ischemic Attack.
+Houston got off to a 21–3 lead, but Indianapolis outscored them 24–3 to win 27–24.
+Houston dropped to 2–6.
+At halftime, head coach Gary Kubiak collapsed on the field on his way to the locker room with a transient ischemic attack.
 Defensive coordinator Wade Phillips took over head coaching duties for the remainder of the game.